data2health/maturity-model/engagement.md

 If you are interested in participating, and haven’t done so yet, please onboard [here](http://bit.ly/cd2h-onboarding-form).
 This will ensure sure you have the information and access you need to partner with us.

 Want to ask a question or just say hi?
 Please do!
-You can find us on the #Personas channel on the [CD2H Slack](https://cd2h.slack.com/messages)
+You can find us on the #riosm channel on the [CD2H Slack](https://cd2h.slack.com/messages)

 We look forward to partnering with you!